Get to know how to use and manage Control center that is a starting panel of all platform

 The “Close” icon just closes the terminal.
 You may set up “not to ask to confirm the closing” setting in the pop-up screen while the first closing.

-Control center is the starting point of all terminal, used as a launcher and informer simultaneously.
-And for optimal use of the space on it, we have added the ability to display/hide some controls.
+For optimal use of the space on Control center, we have added the ability to display/hide some controls.
 For example, to hide the Timezones, Workspaces, Connections, etc., right-click on the context menu and go to View section.
 By clicking on the ticks, the controls will appear at the control center.

 We have also added the ability to quickly call the controls without displaying them on the control center.

-Control center is the place where you can find any panel that is available under your license (and even more).
-All of the panels are placed in so-called “Sidebar” screen — the panel, popping out once you click the Logo icon on CC.
+All of the panels are placed in so-called “Sidebar” screen, that is popping out once you click the Logo icon on CC.

 The Sidebar consists of panels icons, grouped by the functionality.
 Each group can be collapsed in order to make the panels list cleaner.
 From this place, you can open any panel by left-clicking on its icon.
 Each group has its color to help you determine the functional assignment of each panel.